Defining Efflorescence and Calcium Deposits

 How to Clean

-Both efflorescence and calcium deposits can be cleaned using a 50/50 mix of white vinegar and water.
-Using a scrub brush, spot treat affected areas with the vinegar mix.
+Both efflorescence and calcium deposits can be cleaned using one of two methods.
+First, for very mild cases of efflorescence, try a 50/50 mix of white vinegar and water.
+Using a scrub brush, spot treat and scrub affected areas with the vinegar mix.
 The acidity in the vinegar helps remove the efflorescence and calcium deposits by breaking down mineral crystals.
 After cleaning the surface, let dry for 48-72 hours (moisture content below 25%).

 Often efflorescence and calcium deposits can be removed without compromising the structure of the material.
 However, if there is excessive mineral loss the material can become brittle so make sure to replace the surface if this occurs.